top of page

 Italy

-The hearing will therefore provide the Constitutional Court with an opportunity to clarify once again the limits of legislative retroactivity.
-The decision—given its potential to impact both current and future cases—will be closely monitored by practitioners, scholars, and affected individuals.
+This hearing provides the Constitutional Court with an opportunity to clarify, once again, the limits of legislative retroactivity.
+Given its potential to impact both current and future cases, the decision will be closely monitored by practitioners, scholars, and affected individuals.

 EU Office